IRS Tax Lien Release and Withdrawal

 Believe it or not, this IRS Lien exists the moment you have a new tax debt.
 This is why the IRS doesn't have to sue you to garnish your paycheck or levy your account like a normal creditor.
-The subsequently recorded Notice of Federal Tax Lien also makes it difficult to sell your home, hurts your credit, and gives the IRS the power to “foreclose” on the lien and take your stuff… including, at least in theory, your home.
+The subsequently recorded Notice of Federal Tax Lien also makes it difficult to sell your home, can hurt your credit, and it gives the IRS the power to “foreclose” on the lien and take your stuff… including, at least in theory, your home.

 The IRS will record this Notice in almost every instance where you aren't agreeing to pay the debt in full and further, it will record the Notice even if you are agreeing to pay the debt in full but the debt is over $50,000.00